chibashr/netWORKS/plugins/network_scanner/README.md

 - **No devices found**: Try using elevated permissions or a more comprehensive scan
 - **Slow scanning**: Comprehensive scans can take time; use the quick scan for faster results
 - **Missing information**: OS detection and port scanning require appropriate permissions
+- **Timeout errors**: If you encounter timeout errors, try using a smaller network range or increase the timeout value in settings

 ## For Developers

 See the [API.md](API.md) file for information on programmatically integrating with the Network Scanner plugin.

 ## Changelog

+### Version 1.2.0 (2025-05-25)
+- Modified scan button to directly run scan with current panel settings
+- Added new 'Advanced...' button to open the full scan dialog
+- Fixed nmap timeout issues on new installations by increasing default timeout values
+- Added -T4 timing template to scan profiles to improve scan speed
+- Improved error handling for scan timeouts with more helpful messages

 ### Version 1.1.9 (2025-05-24)
 - Fixed import error for QIntValidator in plugin manager dialog